ComedicChimera/chai-lang.dev/static/markdown/guide/chapter9.md

         p = make int;
     }

-There are however, a number of ways to handle deletion.
+There are however, a number of ways to handle this problem.
 The first is by simply deleting the pointer.

     func main() {
         let p = make int;